John Hogan (motorsport executive): Drivers as marketing sensations

 The two friends did not always see eye to eye as businessmen.
 Hunt refused to give up smoking Rothmans cigarettes, although he agreed to pretend to smoke Marlboros.
 In addition, Hunt declined Hogan's request to wear a jacket and tie at sponsor events, and angered Hogan by secretly signing another sponsorship deal with Olympus.
 Despite these tics in the relationship, Hogan foresaw that Hunt could establish a fierce rivalry with Ferrari's Niki Lauda, who was also sponsored by Marlboro.
 He told his bosses that Hunt could generate "a good story—the Brit against the German."
 (Note: Lauda was Austrian but the quote is otherwise accurate.)

 After joining McLaren, Hunt immediately took the fight to Lauda, generating major exposure for Marlboro.
 The two drivers battled for the title until the end of the season.
-Hunt's massive popularity made him must-see television in the United Kingdom, and even broke the British Broadcasting Corporation's attempt to boycott the sport.
+Hunt was so popular that the British Broadcasting Corporation—which had been refusing to show the sport on television due to a dispute about Formula One advertising practices—caved in and covered the final race of the season.
 When Hunt won the 1976 title, Hogan paid for a long string of parties, sponsor events, and press interviews.
 Marlboro's European sales increased significantly after Hunt's victory.
 The publicity value from the title race was estimated at as much as $500 million.